gonzob7/HydrateiOS/Proposal.md

 ## Approval Checklist
-- [ ] If I have a team project, I wrote this proposal to represent my work and only my work
 - [ ] I have completed all the necessary parts of this proposal
 - [ ] I linked my proposal in the Spring Intensive Tracker

 ### Sign off

-**Student Name: **
 > Gonzo Birrueta / 03-13-20
 **Make School Advisor Name**
 > TBD